Posted Nov. 28, 2018

 What does this mean for writing projects in a business environment?

-First, an external authority should set the deadline.
+First, an external authority should set the writing deadline.
 If a manager or team leader doesn't set the deadline to start, the writer should ask for one.
 That said, the deadline should be reasonable – commensurate with the work required – but firm.

 Second, missed deadlines should result in a meaningful consequence.
 Only your workplace can determine what’s appropriate here – perhaps that person will become responsible for a tedious office chore the next week, or if they repeatedly miss a series of deadlines, they may be subject to a note in their employee record that could impact their next performance review.
 You might also want to balance punitive measures for missed deadlines with rewards for successfully meeting or beating deadlines.
 That will help writers feel that their writing activities are (literally) rewarding rather than unpleasant and undesirable.